European Archer's Short Sword

 The medieval bastard is gorgeous with many unique features.
 The blade is made of high quality tempered steel available sharpened or un-sharpened.
 The steel guard and pommel balance out the length of the blade.
 The grip is accented in red which matches the red scabbard.

 (A Bit of History According to Strongblade)

 The knight and his arming sword were inseperable.
 Though a knight might switch other weapons throughout his life and even during a single battle, the arming sword was his for life.
-In fact, it was likely that a knight would go through more wives than arming swords, and, when you consider that they were often handed down from generation to generation, it's quite possible that an entire family tree would use the same blade.
+In fact, it was likely that a knight would go through more wives than arming swords, and, when you consider that arming swords were often handed down from generation to generation, it's quite possible that an entire family tree would use the same sword.

 Because of this, arming swords were much more than just weapons.
 They became symbols of the men who carried them.
 Badges of honor, symbols of rank and nobility, and messages to all that the bearer was both a gentleman and warrior; that he could save your soul or take it in an instant.

-In warfare theywere used mostly as backup weapons for lances and much larger battle swords.
-The knight woudl draw these swords when dismounted, or when his other weapons were lost or broken.
-However they would have been used quite often in one-on-one combat and in smaller scale combats.
-In some tourneys, knights would first joust with lances, then, when unseated, would draw their arming blade and continue the combat.
+Arming swords in warfare were used mostly as backup weapons for lances and much larger battle swords.
+The knight would draw these swords when dismounted, or when his other weapons were lost or broken.
+The arming sword, however, would have been used quite often in one-on-one combat and in smaller scale combats.
+In some tourneys, knights would first joust with lances, then, when unseated, would draw their arming sword and continue the combat.